 Dr. Peterson-Veatch has been involved in college pedagogy initiatives since 1992 and served on the program committee for the 2009 Annual Meeting of the International Society for the Scholarship of Teaching and Learning.
 He has also been directly engaged in high school reform efforts in the state of Indiana since 2003.
 He is currently a National Facilitator for School Reform Initiative, Inc. and from 2003-2008 worked with the National School Reform Faculty and the Center for Excellence in Leadership of Learning on large-scale structural reform projects in urban school districts in Cleveland and Indianapolis.

-Dr. Peterson-Veatch’s academic background is in Spanish language and Colonial Latin American Literature, and he serves Goshen College as Associate Academic Dean.
+Dr. Peterson-Veatch’s academic background is in Spanish language and Colonial Latin American Literature, and he serves Goshen College as Interim Academic Dean.
 He holds master’s and doctorate degrees in folklore from Indiana University, Bloomington.

-Dr. Peterson-Veatch was appointed to lead the newly formed Office of Graduate and Continuing Studies (OGCS) on July 1, 2013, and serves as Co-Director of the Master of Arts in Intercultural Leadership (MAIL) program as well as teaching in that program.
+Dr. Peterson-Veatch was appointed to lead the newly formed Office of Graduate and Continuing Studies (OGCS) on July 1, 2013, and serves as co-director of the Master of Arts in Intercultural Leadership (MAIL) program as well as teaching in that program.
 He also organizes Faculty Development efforts at Goshen College and consults with departments and faculty on Curriculum and Assessment.